What To Do When You Worry About Yourself Too Much

 Internet or local news stories often make rare illnesses sound common.
 As a result, parents or caregivers may become overly concerned with possible signs of illness.
 In addition, there may be a hereditary component to this condition.

-Signs you worry about your health too much
+Signs that you worry about yourself and your health too much

 Most people have passing thoughts that something isn't right with their overall health.
 This may prompt them to get needed medical treatment or mental health counseling.
 When does normal concern cross the border into worrying about your health too much?
 Doctors use the following criteria to determine if your worrying might be out of control.

-You're worried about two or more undiagnosed illnesses
+You're worrying about two or more undiagnosed illnesses

 If you have distinct symptoms that cause you concern, you may have a medical or mental condition you need help to overcome.
 Yet, if you're worried about two or more illnesses without having any confirmation that you have the disorder, it's a sign that you might be worrying too much and could be experiencing illness anxiety.